cronos-inria/tractography/README.rst

 Install
 ^^^^^^^

-To install the package, clone the repository and install the package and its dependencies in editable mode
+If you have a GPU and have the drivers installed and up-to-date, the install should be as simple as cloning the repository and using pip.
+We recommend installing in editable mode with

 .. code-block:: bash